PacketDeveloper/Website/README.md

 </p>

 # Info
-Packet Client is an MCBE Utility mod made by: Packet and Deq
+Packet Client is an MCBE Utility mod made by: Packet, Deq and Founder